Your Donation Cart0 0

-We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff and volunteers.
+We undertake regular reviews of those who have access to the information we hold to ensure that your information is only accessible by appropriately trained staff and volunteers.

-When using external companies to collect or process personal data on our behalf.
-We do comprehensive checks on these companies before we work with them, and put a contract in place that sets out our expectations and requirements, especially regarding how they manage the personal data they collect on our behalf, or have access to.
+We perform comprehensive checks on external companies that collect or process personal data on our behalf before we work with them.
+We put contracts in place that sets out our expectations and requirements, especially regarding how they manage the personal data they collect on our behalf or have access to.
 We have a robust partner monitoring framework to ensure these contractual obligations are met.

 Cookies are small text files placed on your computer by websites you visit.